Ramon, Isabela: History

 The completion of the Maris Dam at Ambatali in 1957 attracted more migrants to farm at the irrigated areas of Bugallon.
-Along with the Ilocano arrivals were few Tagalogs, Pangasinenses, and many others.
+Along with the Ilocano arrivals were a few Tagalogs, Pangasinenses, and many others.

-The municipality of Ramon was created on June 18, 1961, by virtue of Republic Act No. 3320 sponsored by the then Congressman Delfin Albano of the then lone district of Isabela.
+The municipality of Ramon was created on June 18, 1961, by virtue of Republic Act No. 3320 sponsored by then Congressman Delfin Albano of the then lone district of Isabela.
 On November 12, 1963, the first set of local officials were elected with Angelino F. Vizcarra as Municipal Mayor.

 The original seat of government was first conceived to be established 500 meters north of Barangay Burgos.
 However, the local officials decided to temporarily locate the site at Bugallon which eventually became the permanent site by virtue of Republic Act No. 11354, upon which a two-storey Municipal Hall was built on December 8, 1968.

 The municipality was originally classified as a seventh class municipality at the time of its inauguration on January 1, 1964.
 Ramon had 12 original barangays carved out from the municipalities of San Mateo and Santiago.
 In 1966, another barangay was annexed from the municipality of Echague.
 Later, by virtue of the revised Barangay Charter or Republic Act.
 No. 3590, six additional barangays were created.

-The rural Electrification Program of ISELCO I was completed in the later part of the seventies (1976–77).
+The rural Electrification Program of ISELCO I was completed in the latter part of the 1970s.

-And, with the completion of the Magat High Dam in 1983, more areas were converted into irrigated rice lands which attracted more and more people from all places to migrate to the municipality, including Igorots and Ifugaos from the hinterlands.
+With the completion of the Magat Dam in 1983, more areas were converted into irrigated rice lands which attracted further migration to the municipality, including Igorots and Ifugaos from the Cordilleras.